jdeluyck/kcoreorg-website/_posts/2011/2011-01-01-happy-newyear-mmxi.md

   - newyear
 format: image
 ---
-Happy newyear and may all your wishes/dreams/&#8230; come true!
+Happy newyear and may all your wishes/dreams/... come true!
-(except those that I don&#8217;t like.
+(except those that I don't like.
 Seriously. :p)

 <center>
   <img width="75%" src="/assets/images/2011/01/new_year_2011_new_year_rabbit_-me.jpg" alt="NY 2011" />